raulduk3/infoverity-pep/README.md

-# Sahara Marketplace Prototype Readme Overview
+# Sahara Marketplace Prototype

-The Sahara Marketplace prototype, developed by Richard Alvarez at Kenyon College in 2024, is a comprehensive e-commerce platform designed to cater to diverse business and personal selling needs.
+A comprehensive e-commerce platform designed to cater to diverse business and personal selling needs.
 This prototype showcases various functionalities, including inventory management, customer communication, storefront customization, and more.

 ## Features
  - Global Styles: The platform uses a Mobile First Approach with responsive design, ensuring seamless access across various devices.
 The styles are defined in global.css, providing a consistent look and feel across all pages.